openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 Changes the size of this window.
 This API uses an asynchronous callback to return the result.

+The main window and subwindow have the following size limits: [320, 2560] in width and [240, 2560] in height, both in units of vp.

+The system window has the following size limits: [0, 2560] in width and [0, 2560] in height, both in units of vp.

 **System capability**: SystemCapability.WindowManager.WindowManager.Core

 **Parameters**